 Human Resources and the Partnership Forum are responsible for monitoring this policy to make sure that we are fairly and consistently applying it and that we meet the stated principles and values.
-We will review this policy initially after one year (or earlier if legislation changes) and then on a three yearly basis.
-We will make appropriate amendments in consultation with the Partnership Forum.
+We will review this policy every three years (or earlier if legislation changes) and make appropriate amendments in consultation with the Partnership Forum.
 We will outline minor amendments in the change log and update the version control.
-Where there are major changes, we will consult more widely and follow the consultation cycle - Equality Impact
+Where there are major changes, we will consult more widely and follow the consultation cycle -

-Assessment, Operational Management Team, Partnership Forum, Executive Management Team and Council.
+Equality Impact Assessment, Operational Management Team, Partnership Forum, Executive Management Team and Council.